 In May 2007, the Indian Finance Act, 2007 was adopted, with the effect of subjecting Indian companies that benefit from a holiday from Indian corporate income taxes to the minimum alternate tax, or MAT, at the rate of 11.33% in the case of profits exceeding Rs.
 10 million and 10.3% in the case of profits not exceeding Rs.
 10 million with effect from April 1, 2007.
 As a result of this amendment to the tax regulations, we became subject to MAT and are required to pay additional taxes commencing fiscal 2008.
 To the extent MAT paid exceeds the actual tax payable on our taxable income, we would be able to set off such MAT credits against tax payable in the succeeding seven years, subject to the satisfaction of certain conditions.
-In July 2009, the government of India vide Finance (No. 2) Bill, 2009 proposed to increase the MAT rate from 11.33% to 16.995% which will increase our cash payment of taxes.
-However., to the extent MAT paid exceeds the actual tax payable on our taxable income, we will be able to set off such MAT credits against tax payable in the succeeding ten years, subject to the satisfaction of certain conditions.
+In August 2009, the government of India vide Finance (No. 2) Act, 2009 increased the MAT rate from 11.33% to 16.995% which will increase our cash payment of taxes.
+However, to the extent MAT paid exceeds the actual tax payable on our taxable in the succeeding ten years, subject to set off such MAT credits against tax payable on our taxable income, we will be able to set off such MAT credits against tax payable on our taxable income, we will be able to set off such MAT credits against tax payable in the succeeding ten years, subject to the satisfaction of certain conditions.

 In addition, in May 2007, the Government of India implemented a fringe benefit tax on the allotment of shares pursuant to the exercise or vesting, on or after April 1, 2007, of options and restricted share units, or RSUs, granted to employees.
 The fringe benefit tax is payable by the employer at the current rate of 33.99% on the difference between the fair market value of the options and RSUs on the date of vesting of the options and RSUs, and the exercise price of the options and the purchase price (if any) for the RSUs, as applicable.
 In October 2007, the government of India published its guidelines on how the fair market value of the options and RSUs should be determined.
 The new legislation permits the employer to recover the fringe benefit tax from the employees.
 Accordingly, the terms of our award agreements with applicable employees in India under our 2002 Stock Incentive Plan and our Amended and Restated 2006 Incentive Award Plan allow us to recover the fringe benefit tax from all our employees in India except those expatriate employees who are resident in India.
-In respect of these expatriate employees, we have sought and are waiting for clarification from the Indian and foreign tax authorities on the ability of such expatriate employees to set off the fringe benefit tax from the foreign taxes payable by them.
-If they are able to do so, we intend to recover the fringe benefit tax from such expatriate employees in the future.

-In July 2009, the Government of India vide Finance (No. 2) Bill, 2009 proposed to withdraw the levy of fringe benefit tax on certain expenses incurred by an employer and share-based compensation provided to employees, by an employer.
-However, it has also been proposed that share-based compensation paid and other fringe benefits or amenities provided to employees would be taxable to employees as salary benefit and an employer would be required to withhold taxes payable thereon.
-If this proposal is adopted and becomes effective, we would be entitled to a credit on account of fringe benefit tax on certain expenses paid by us during the period from April 1, 2009 to June 30, 2009.
+In August 2009, the government of India vide Finance (No. 2) Act, 2009 withdrew the levy of fringe benefit tax on certain expenses incurred by an employer and share-based compensation provided to employees, by an employer.
+However, it also provides that share-based compensation paid and other fringe benefits or amenities provided to employees would be taxable to employees as salary benefit and an employer would be required to withhold taxes payable thereon.
+Consequently, there is net credit of \$0.21 million on account of fringe benefit tax on share-based compensation paid by us during the period from April 1, 2009 to August 19, 2009 (the date on which the Finance Bill 2009 was enacted).